PPML/tbwiki/README.md

 # Getting Started
-This wiki is intended to serve as an on-boarding guide and reference material cache for PPML team members working on TB proejcts.
+This wiki is intended to serve as an on-boarding guide and reference material cache for PPML team members working on TB projects.

 This guide currently (is intended to) cover the following topics: